 The Difference Between Bees, Wasps, Hornets and Yellow Jackets

-That familiar buzz you hear every summer isn't just the AC kicking on during hot days -- stinging insects are out in force during summer months around Seattle.
+That familiar buzz you hear every summer isn't just the AC kicking on during hot days—stinging insects are out in force during summer months around Seattle.
 But what kind of buzzers are invading your home?
 How would you know to be worried or not?
-Some stingers are good for your home and garden, but for others you need wasp control Seattle.
-Here are some tips on how to tell the difference between bees, wasps, hornets and yellow jackets around Seattle.
+Some stingers are good for your home and garden, but for others, it's best to call the professionals at Eastside for stinging insect control.
+Here are some tips on how to tell the difference between bees, wasps, hornets, and yellow jackets around Seattle.

 There are four things to observe when trying to identify the stinging insect near your home:

 - Physical appearance

 Stinging insects near Seattle have distinctive physical characteristics that set them apart.
 They also behave differently from one another and build their nests differently.
 Lastly, bees populate areas in different numbers than wasps, hornets, or yellow jackets, and vice versa.
 These four criteria will help you identify the stinging insect near your home.

 Honey bees and bumblebees are some of the most environmentally beneficial insects in the world.
 Their pollination of plants is vitally important to agriculture and ecological stability.
 But they also sting, so it's understandable to be wary of them!
 In fact, bees are unlikely to sting unless provoked and will leave you alone if you ignore them.